Introduction: Preparing for a Euphonium or Baritone Audition

 Day of Audition

 • If you make a mistake: Keep going.
 Most mistakes go unnoticed if you recover smoothly.
 The panel values resilience and musicality over perfection.
+Do not let one slip derail the rest of your performance.

 Conclusion: Building a Lifelong Practice Mindset